cksdnfas/ComfyUI-Image-Manager/README.txt

 - Check logs/ folder for error messages
 - Ensure all files are present (app/, node.exe/node)

+### Dependencies not downloading
+- Ensure you have internet connection (first run only)
+- Check if npm is accessible: `npm --version`
+- If npm is not found, install Node.js from https://nodejs.org/
+- Manually install: `cd app && npm install --production`

 ### Cannot access from other devices
 - Ensure HOST=0.0.0.0 in `.env`
 - Check firewall settings